stephenway/sketch-foundation-kit/README.md

 1. Welcome page (this one), with some default artboards for Responsive Web Design
 2. A collection of all symbols available in the document

+## In the Wild

+If you happen to have a finished design based off this template, feel free to share it and it will get featured on this repo.
+Just open an issue.

+## Contributing

+Pull requests and issues are encouraged.
+Please use the Zurb site as your reference when suggesting something.

 ## License